 - Obtain information from sources outside the library;

-- Answer your questions on how to access print and electronic resources;
+- Answer questions about how to access all types of resources;

-- Consult on research sources to use for writing projects such as law review notes or seminar papers;
+- Consult on research projects such as law review notes or seminar papers;

 - Publish general and subject-specific research guides; and

-- Provide reference services for students and alumni working for public or private-sector organizations.
+- Provide reference services for externs and alumni.

-The Reference Librarians are part of the Law School's instructional team and participate in the School's Legal Skills Program.
-They also teach two Advanced Research Techniques courses.
+The Reference Librarians are part of the Law School's instructional team and participate in the School's Legal Practice Program.
+They also teach an upper-level Foreign and International Research course.

 Other instructional services the Reference Librarians provide include: